 - All Purpose Lubricants

-There are two types of chain lubricants, dry and wet.
-These are pretty much universal terms, and most chain lubricant manufacturers will offer these two variants as a minimum.
-As a very simple rule of thumb, use dry lubes in dry conditions and wet lubes in wet conditions!
+Dry and wet are pretty much universal terms and most chain lubricant manufacturers will offer these two variants as a minimum.
+As a very simple rule of thumb, use dry lubes in dry conditions and wet lubes in wet conditions.

-These go on to the chain wet, but then dry to a waxy finish.
-Most take a few hours to dry, so plan for this before heading out to ride.
-The positive side of a dry lube is they do not collect much dirt.
-If you are cycling in dry conditions then this should be perfect as you want as little dust getting onto your chain as possible as it can quickly damage components.
-On the downside, dry lubes wash off very easily and will need re applying after a wet ride.
+These go onto the chain wet, but then dry to a waxy finish.
+Most take a few hours to dry, so plan for this before you head out to ride.
+The positive side of a dry lube is it won’t collect much dirt which is perfect for cycling in dry conditions.
+On the downside, dry lubes wash off very easily and will need re-applying after a wet ride.

-Wet lubes are thicker, and stick to the chain remaining wet to the feel until rubbed away.
-These are perfect for wet conditions, as they offer a highly increased resistance to rain and are therefore more difficult to wash away.
-The downside is they collect dirt, and will need cleaning up a lot more regularly to stop damage to components.
+Wet lubes are thicker and stick to the chain, remaining wet to the touch until rubbed away.
+They are perfect for wet conditions, as they offer a highly increased resistance to rain and are harder to wash away.
+The downside is they collect dirt so need cleaning up a lot more regularly to stop damage to components.

 Wet lubes should only really be used when the conditions call for it.
 They are perfect for your winter bike in harsh conditions, but clean up the chain and swap back to dry lubes in the summer to prevent grime building up within the cassette.

-The classic beginner mistake is to use a very lightweight household oil such as WD40.
-Whilst this will grease the chain in the short term, it is not meant for outside use, and will very quickly wash away.
-This kind of household lubricant is designed for low use parts and is best kept away from bikes.
-At the other extreme is motor oil.
-This is generally too thick for use on a bike chain, and will not penetrate the smaller parts used on bikes.
+In short, no. Chain lubes are made specifically for the task so there’s little need to stray elsewhere.
+The classic beginner mistake is to use a very lightweight household oil such as WD40, which is designed for low use parts.
+Whilst this will grease the chain in the short term, it is not meant for outside use and will very quickly wash away.
+The other extreme is motor oil.
+This is generally too thick for use on a bike chain, and will not penetrate the smaller parts of a bike.
 It is also very sticky, so will pick up muck from the road very easily.

-Before applying lubricant, try to get the chain as clean as possible.
-There is no point lubricating over dirt that is already there, as this will continue to grind around all of your key components.
+Before applying lubricant, get the chain as clean as possible.
+There is no point lubricating over dirt as this will continue to grind around all of your key components.

-As a new rider, leaving excess lube on the chain was the first thing I got told off for when I took my bike in for its 3 month service!
-The key place for the lubrication to be working on is the internal parts of the chain, so you would not expect to see it coated on the outside.
+As a new rider, leaving excess lube on the chain was the first thing I got told off for when I took my bike in for its initial service.
+The key place for the lubricant to be working on is the internal parts of the chain, so you shouldn’t expect to see it coated on the outside.

 When you have applied the lube and run it through the gears a few times, grab an old piece of rag and gently wipe the chain down to remove any excess.
 This should stop too much grit being able to stick to the outside.
 If you have used a dry lube leave it for a few hours so it has dried out completely before taking it for a ride.